alexandreoliv/travelogue/README.md

 ## Issues

-The code reflects my level of knowdlege by the time it was build (during the last week of the 9-week bootcamp) and hasn't been updated since.
+The code reflects my level of knowledge by the time it was built (during the last week of the 9-week bootcamp) and hasn't been updated since.

 I kept the <i>"Sign up"</i> and <i>"Log in"</i> features as simple as possible to focus on the React part, which was challenging.
-The sign up functionaly is not working properly.
+The sign up functionality is not working properly.
 My original goal was to use social login as I did on my previous project, but I ended up implementing local authentication in the last minute and didn't have the time to fix the bugs.

 Also, the UX can be improved a lot.
-Again, I focused on implementing the main features and because the asyncronous calls were so challenging to solve, in the end I was happy with the results.
+Again, I focused on implementing the main features and because the asynchronous calls were so challenging to solve, in the end I was happy with the results.

-### Bugs:
+### Bugs

 1. Before signing up, it's necessary to refresh (<i>F5</i>) the landing page if another user was logged in before.
 If you don't refresh the page, you'll see the last user's map once you're logged in.

 2. After refreshing the page, now please sign up and you'll see your name on the top left, and an empty map.
 Everything seems to be ok, but if you add any trips the map won't update.
 So, before you add your first trip, please refresh (<i>F5</i>) the page again.
 This will redirect you to the landing page, just log in normally and everything will work as intended.

-3. After logging in or signin up, the "<i>login/signup box</i>" won't close automatically.
+3. After logging in or signing up, the "<i>login/signup box</i>" won't close automatically.
 Please close it manually by clicking on the "<i>x</i>" or anywhere on the map.

-### Future improvements:
+### Future improvements

-1. Fix the bugs
+1. Fix the bugs.
-2. Improve UX (especially the "<i>Edit mode</i>" and the "<i>Country info</i>" box which sould allow you to delete or edit the trip on-the-spot)
+2. Improve UX (especially the "<i>Edit mode</i>" and the "<i>Country info</i>" box which should allow you to delete or edit the trip on-the-spot).
-3. Add pins to visited cities
+3. Add pins to visited cities.
-4. Add upload function for pictures and documents
+4. Add upload function for pictures and documents.
-5. Add extra fields like travel method (bus, airplane, car etc), date visited, rating etc
+5. Add extra fields like travel method (bus, aeroplane, car etc), date visited, rating etc.
-6. Social: see where your Facebook friends have been, see a ranking of the most avid travellers among your friends, see statistics about most visited places (among your friends or global)
+6. Social: see where your Facebook friends have been, see a ranking of the most avid travellers among your friends, see statistics about most visited places (among your friends or global).
-7. Get user's location to center the map accordingly
+7. Get user's location to centre the map accordingly.

 <p align="right">(<a href="#top">back to top</a>)</p>